onwardlyfaring/site/content/experiments/experiment-list/gospel-readthrough.md

 {% endintentions %}
 {% questions %}
 * What does Jesus say about wealth, work, and concern with accumulation?
+* What does Jesus say about religious law?
 * Does my understanding of biblical Jesus match better to the evangelical understanding of Jesus or the progressive Christian one?
 In what ways is biblical Jesus reminiscent of each?
 * Are there passages in the four Gospels that will surprise me?
 {% endquestions %}